gbv/beaconspec/beacon.md

 The `FEED` meta field contains an URL, where to download the link dump from.
 This field corresponds to the RDF property `void:dataDump`.
-For instance this field, expressed in BEACON text format
+For instance this field, expressed in BEACON format

     #FEED: http://example.com/beacon.txt